PacificaCasull/fgo/NA FGO 2020 New Gacha Servants Rundown.md

 <td></td>
 <td>Quick</td>
 <td>AoE Lancer</td>
-<td>Can usually loop with SS but not reliably.
+<td>Can usually loop with SS but not always.
 Panty shot.</td>
-<td>While her NP output is higher than Parvati/Valk, Bradamante suffers from very borderline NP refund.
-Unlike Valkyrie and Parvati who have inherently high NP refund, players will often find that Brad-SS fails at lower NP levels when enemies are moderately high-HP.
+<td>While her NP output is higher than Parvati/Valk, Bradamante suffers from borderline SS NP refund.
+Unlike Valkyrie and Parvati who have inherently high NP refund, players might find that Brad-SS fails at lower NP levels when enemies have moderate to high HP.
 The 3-turn loop is highly dependent on 20% battery, proper mystic code choice, overkill hits.
 The 20% battery, interestingly, is targetable and also removes debuffs.
 Can be used for CQs due to defense up, guts, and RNG stun.</td>
 <td>Spookable</td>
 </tr>
 </tbody>